electric-eloquence/fepper/README.md

 npm.
 Its API documentation can be viewed by following
 <a href="https://www.npmjs.com/package/fepper-utils" target="_blank">this link</a>.

-Beneath the gulp tasking system lies object-oriented Fepper.
+Beneath the gulp tasking system, lies object-oriented Fepper.
 Running any `fp` task instantiates the `Fepper` class.
 This instance is exposed through the `global.fepper` object.
 By directly accessing the `Fepper` instance, you can run any Fepper operation without gulp.
 Deeper within `Fepper`, lies the `Patternlab`